idsia-robotics/hazard-detection/code/Latest/README.md

 Use the other arguments to change the batch_size, number of workers, and computing device This script will save under `{root_path}/data/rnvp/saves/{model_key}/checkpoints/` the best models as `model_{model_key}_epoch_{epoch}.pth`.

+Note: the Real-NVP code is based on the one available from https://github.com/ispamm/realnvp-demo-pytorch

 ## Outlier Exposure
 The process is similar to the one of Real-NVP.